Sustainable Behaviour Change

 What Watering A Plant Can Teach Us About Workplace Wellbeing

-People work in a similar way.
-There is a limit to how much new information, behaviour change, motivation, or wellbeing activity a person can realistically absorb at one time.
-Yet many workplace wellbeing programs unintentionally ignore this reality.
+There is a limit to how much new information, motivation, behavioural change, or wellbeing activity someone can realistically absorb at one time.
+Yet many workplace wellbeing programs unintentionally overlook this reality.

-The Absorption Rate Problem
+The Absorption Rate Problem in Workplace Wellbeing

-The idea is simple:
+The principle is simple:

-Adoption is easy.
+Adoption is often relatively easy.

 For example: